planetmint/planetmint-driver-python/docs/advanced-usage.rst

 .. warning:: The method .send will be deprecated in the next release of the driver, please use ``.send_commit``, ``.send_sync``, or ``.send_async`` instead. `More info`_

-Note that the transaction payload returned by the BigchainDB node is equivalent to the signed transaction payload.
+Note that the transaction payload returned by the Planetmint node is equivalent to the signed transaction payload.

 .. code-block:: python